elpsk/FlatUIColors/README.md

 To use in your code, simply:

 1. `import FlatUIColors`
+You can import `FlatUIColors` in the `AppDelegate.swift` and forgot it.
+You can use in all of your classes.

 2. Use the color as normal color: `UIColor.flatAmethist`

 ```
 self.view.backgroundColor = UIColor.flatAmethist
 ```

+## Import

 You can import in your Podfile using: